Universality criterion sets for quadratic forms over number fields: Uniqueness

 The main ingredient for the proof is the following result, whose idea is that if there exists a lattice representing all elements of norm smaller than a given $\alpha$, but not $\alpha$, then it is possible to ``orthogonally escalate'' the lattice by adding vectors that represent elements of norm greater than $\alpha$, until eventually we obtain a lattice that represents all of them.

 The proposition is interesting on its own, since it can be used to effectively determine for a given $\alpha \in S$ whether it is $(S,X)$-critical or not (see Remark \ref{rem:34}).

 \begin{proposition} Let $\alpha \in S$.
-The following are equivalent: \begin{enumerate} \item[(a)] $\alpha$ is $(S,X)$-critical; \item[(b)] there exists an $X$-lattice $L$ with some $S$-truant $\alpha$. \end{enumerate} \end{proposition} \begin{proof} The implication (a) $\Rightarrow$ (b) is trivial.
+The following are equivalent: \begin{enumerate} \item[(a)] $\alpha$ is $(S,X)$-critical; \item[(b)] there exists an $X$-lattice $L$ for which $\alpha$ is an $S$-truant. \end{enumerate} \end{proposition} \begin{proof} The implication (a) $\Rightarrow$ (b) is trivial.
 Indeed, by (a) there exists an $X$-lattice $L$ representing all elements of $S$ except $\alpha$, which in particular represents all elements of $S$ of smaller norm than $\alpha$, i.e., $\alpha$ is an $S$-truant of $L$.
 For the other implication, let us first prove it for $X=\nc$ and then explain at the end that the proof remains unchanged when $X=\cl, \diag$.

 Thus assume that the lattice $L$ has $S$-truant $\alpha$; we shall construct another lattice $L'$ which proves that $\alpha$ is $S$-critical.

 Put $L_0 = L$ and then, as long as $L_i$ is not $(S \setminus \{\alpha\})$-universal, choose $\beta_{i+1}$ to be an $(S \setminus \{\alpha\})$-truant of $L_i$, and put $L_{i+1} = L_i \perp \qf{\beta_{i+1}}$.